maxcurzi/tplay/README.md

 They can be simply installed on Linux with your package manager.
 See [below](#prerequisites-installation-on-linux) for more details.

-## Prerequisites Installation on Linux
+## Prerequisites Installation on Ubuntu Linux
 If you're on Linux (Ubuntu), you can install all dependencies with your package manager.
 First install Rust:

 ```bash